kedro-org/kedro-viz/CONTRIBUTING.md

 pip3 install -e package
 ```

+Since Kedro 0.18, a session can only contain one run.
+In Kedro-Viz, once a session has been retrieved from the store we always use the terminology "run" rather than "session", e.g. `run_id` rather than `session_id`.

 ## Testing guidelines

 - Scope out major journeys from acceptance criteria from the ticket for manual end-to-end testing